I’m So Confused by my Router!

 What is Circle or Bark Home?
 Are these Routers?

-No they aren’t!
-Although both Circle and Bark Home are popular.
-Especially Circle, which dominated the WiFi parental control market for years as the first and only option for a while (this has changed!).
-These devices are NOT routers.
-They plug into a router and give parents better control over screen time, content, and more, when a router lacks these parental control features.
+No, they aren’t!
+They connect to routers to enhance a parent’s control over WiFi, but they don’t replace your router.
+Circle dominated the WiFi parental control market for years as the first and only option for a while.
+This has changed as other stellar devices, like Bark Home have emerged.
+But again, these devices are NOT routers.
+They plug into a router and give parents better control over screen time, content, and more when a router lacks these parental control features.

 - Maybe you were given a router by your ISP that you’re stuck with and it doesn’t have any parental controls, or it has controls and they stink.